Peafowl: Ancient Greece

+Christianity

 The symbolism was adopted by early Christianity, thus many early Christian paintings and mosaics show the peacock.
 The peacock is still used in the Easter season, especially in the east.
-The 'eyes' in the peacock's tail feathers symbolise the all-seeing Christian God and – in some interpretations – the Church.
-A peacock drinking from a vase is used as a symbol of a Christian believer drinking from the waters of eternal life.
-The peacock can also symbolise the cosmos if one interprets its tail with its many 'eyes' as the vault of heaven dotted by the sun, moon, and stars.
-By Christian adoption of old Persian and Babylonian symbolism, in which the peacock was associated with Paradise and the Tree of Life, the bird is again associated with immortality.
-In Christian iconography, the peacock is often depicted next to the Tree of Life.
+The "eyes" in the peacock's tail feathers can symbolise the all-seeing Christian God, the Church, or angelic wisdom.
+The emblem of a pair of peacocks drinking from a vase is used as a symbol of the eucharist and the resurrection, as it represents the Christian believer drinking from the waters of eternal life.
+The peacock can also symbolise the cosmos if one interprets its tail with its many "eyes" as the vault of heaven dotted by the sun, moon, and stars.
+Due to the adoption by Augustine of the ancient idea that the peacock's flesh did not decay, the bird was again associated with immortality.
+In Christian iconography, two peacocks are often depicted either side of the Tree of Life.